king7saksham/BeatBox-Music/README.md

-# Beat-Box Music
+# Cyber BeatBox

-BeatBox-Music is a Java application that allows you to create and play MIDI-based music patterns.
+Cyber BeatBox is a Java application that allows you to create and play MIDI-based music patterns.
 It provides a graphical interface where you can compose rhythms using a grid of checkboxes representing different musical notes.

 ## Prerequisites
 To run this project, you need to have Java installed on your system.